cyberbotics/webots-doc/reference/camera.md

  int      size_on_image[2];
  int      number_of_colors;
  double  *colors;
- char    *name;
+ char    *model;
 } WbCameraRecognitionObject;
 ```

 The `id` represents the node id corresponding to the object, it is possible to use this id directly in the [wb_supervisor_node_get_from_id](supervisor.md#wb_supervisor_node_get_from_def) supervisor function.
 The `position` and `orientation` are expressed relatively to the camera (the relative position is the one of the center of the object which can differ from its origin) and the units are meters.
 The `size` represents the X and Y sizes in meters relatively to the camera (it is of course impossible to know the depth of the object).
 The `position_on_image` and `size_on_image` can be used to determine the bounding box of the object in the camera image, the units are pixels.
 The `number_of_colors` and `colors` returns respectively the number of colors of the objects and pointer to the colors array, each colors is represented by 3 doubles (R, G and B), therefore the size of the array is equal to 3 * `number_of_colors`.
-Finally `name` return the `model` field of the object.
+Finally `model` return the `model` field of the [Solid](solid.md) node.

 > **Note** [C++]:
 In C++ the name of the structure is `CameraRecognitionObject`.